Coinsnap/Coinsnap-for-Woocommerce/readme.txt

 License: MIT
 License URI: https://github.com/Coinsnap/coinsnap-woocommerce/blob/master/license.txt

-Coinsnap is a free and open-source bitcoin payment processor which allows you to receive payments in Bitcoin and Satoshi sats directly, with no fees, transaction cost or a middleman.
+Coinsnap is a Lightning payment provider and offers a payment gateway for processing Bitcoin and Lightning payments.
+A merchant only needs a Lightning wallet with a lightning address to accept Bitcoin and Lightning payments on their website.

 == Description ==